flow-next-interview by gmickel

 Examples (one per tier):

-- `[high]`: "Where should the new validator live?
-Recommended: `src/utils/validation.ts` — three sibling validators (`validateEmail`, `validatePhone`, `validateUrl`) already live there and the test suite imports from that module.
+- `[high]`: "This decides where the new validation code lives so the next person can find it.
+Recommended: `src/utils/validation.ts` — three sibling validators already live there and the tests import from that module.
 Confidence: [high]."
-Options: `src/utils/validation.ts`, `src/validators/`, `new module`.
+Options: `src/utils/validation.ts`, `src/validators/`, `new module` — each description says what choosing it means (e.g. "This means it sits beside the three existing validators").

 ### Question Order: Walk the Decision Tree